Gilbert, South Carolina: Arts and culture

 Gilbert hosts the annual Lexington County Peach Festival, held in July.

 Gilbert has a public library, a branch of the Lexington County Library.

 Education

-Public education in Gilbert is administered by Lexington County School District One.
-The district operates Centerville Elementary School, Gilbert Elementary School, Gilbert Middle School, and Gilbert High School.
+Public education in Gilbert is administered by Lexington School District 1.
+The district operates Centerville Elementary School, Gilbert Elementary School, Gilbert Middle School, and Gilbert High School, all of which are in Gilbert.

+The Gilbert-Summit Branch of the Lexington County Public Library serves both communities.